Dosage Form: tablet, film coated

 Indications and Usage for Cefadroxil

-Cefadroxil tablets are indicated for the treatment of patients with infection caused by susceptible strains of the designated organisms in the following diseases:
+Cefadroxil Tablets, USP are indicated for the treatment of patients with infection caused by susceptible strains of the designated organisms in the following diseases:

 Urinary tract infections caused by E. coli, P. mirabilis, and Klebsiella species.